cubiclesoft/digitalocean/README.md

 Access token type [application]:
 ````

-If you choose 'application' (the default), you will enter an interactive login session on the command-line whereby the software attempts to [emulate a web browser](https://github.com/cubiclesoft/ultimate-web-scraper/).
-Whenever you are asked for 'Field number', enter the numerical value next to the HTML form field you wish to change the value of, then set the value.
-Repeat that process until all form fields are filled in.
-It's a bit awkward and nothing you enter into the interface is saved, but it works.
-Configuration setup is a one-time process.
+If you choose 'application' (the default), you will be asked to copy a specific URL into your web browser to sign in and authorize and then paste the destination URL back into the tool.
+Configuration is a one-time process.

 After setup, the world of DigitalOcean APIs opens up to you: